alleaffengaffen/tevbox/README.md

 In general: a tevbox is just a dead-simple VPS with a mainstream Linux Distro and some development tools as well as the famous [code-server](https://github.com/coder/code-server).
 All other tools you need to develop are most likely also browser-based so this means you can code from wherever you want.
 In my case I'm using [Hetzner](http://hetzner.de/) for this job as their machines are very affordable.
 But it could be anything, doesn't even need to be public, due to the awesome work of [Tailscale](https://tailscale.com).

 The workflow for creating a new VM is as follows:
-- Head over to the Actions tab of this repository and manually dispatch the workflow "Create new instance".
+- Head over to the Actions tab of this repository and manually dispatch the workflow "Create new box".
   - You are asked certain parameters which are sometimes mandatory and sometimes just to allow for customization in special situations
   - Some settings are also read from your Github user (since the workflow knows who initiated it)
 - The workflow will pass these variables 1:1 to [Terraform](https://www.terraform.io/) which in turn creates the server